sveltekit-service-manager

 .GET('/health', () => Action.success(200, { ok: true }))

-.GET('/echo/[msg]', ({ params }) =>
+.GET('/echo/[message]', ({ params }) => Action.success(200, { message: params.message }));

 name: 'ping',

-route: router
+route: router,

-export default ServiceManager
+export default ServiceManager.Load(service, import.meta);

 /api/v1/services/ping/health